linhlinh38/aws-workshop1/content/5-Publish Source Code to EC2 Server/_index.md

 7. Access the server:

-- If everything till now is working fine then we will be able to see the application running on the port number 80.
-You can access the server through the public ip address of your EC2 server
+- If you've successfully completed all the previous steps, you should be able to access your application running on port 80 by using the public IP address of your EC2 instance.
   ![Image](/images/preparation/ssh-4.png)

 8. Test your API again: